 The tenth largest cuttings farm in the world, Vivero Internacional was founded in 1991 and began exporting unrooted cuttings in 1993.
 Based in Tepoztlan, Morelos, just outside of Mexico City, Mexico, the operation opened with 2 hectares or 5 acres.
 With time and new customers, the farm has experienced rapid growth, now spanning 40 hectares or 99 acres, says Vivero’s Dennis Hitzigrath.
 “The first 10 years, production was doubling every season,” Hitzigrath says.
-“In the last three years, it’s been about 20 percent.”
+“In the last three years, it’s been about 20%.”
 The independent operation grows 100 million cuttings annually for several breeders, serving the North American market.
 Hitzigrath says consolidation among breeders has brought more of a focus on Vivero Internacional from third-party breeders in recent years.
 This growing interest is spurring even more growth.
-“We are planning for a minimum growth of 20 percent,” Hitzigrath says.
-“We are adding more production space and hope to be […]
+“We are planning for a minimum growth of 20%,” Hitzigrath says.
+“We are adding more production space and hope to be needing more […]

 July 29, 2015